Satellite nV System Commands

 show nv satellite status

 To display the status of a Satellite Network Virtualization (Satellite nV) system, use the show nv satellite status command in the EXEC mode.
-The command displays information such as the overall status of the satellite, its connections, and a brief summary of the status of the satellite.
+The command displays information such as the overall status of the satellite, connection details, and a brief summary of the status of the satellite.

 Syntax Description